wso2/docs-is/en/docs/deploy/change-to-mysql.md

         port = "3306"
         ```

     1. Execute database scripts.

-        Navigate to `<IS-HOME>/dbscripts`.
         Execute the scripts in the `<IS-HOME>/dbscripts/mysql.sql` file against the database created.

 !!! note
     Instead of defining `hostname`, `port`, and `name` separately, you can define the `url`